St. Luke’s administers the Pfizer vaccine. We recommend everyone stay up to date with COVID-19 vaccines. You can schedule an appointment in MyChart.

 Click each question below for its answer:

-The CDC has published information on What to Expect after Getting a COVID-19 Vaccine and posts updates as more information becomes available.
+The CDC has published information on COVID-19 vaccines and posts updates as more information becomes available.

 When you receive a vaccination in one of our clinics, you will have the option to be monitored for about 15 minutes and medical staff will use safety precautions and respond immediately if you have an initial reaction.
 If you have a delayed reaction, please contact your primary care provider or call 911.